Balcerowicz Plan: Privatization

 As a result of the bankruptcies and liquidation of many state-owned enterprises and the reduction of employment in those that survived, the unemployment rate after the political transformation reached a level in the order of 16.4% in 1993.
 Since 1990, there has been an increase in unemployment in Poland - throughout the transformation period it has been at double-digit levels.
 At the beginning of the introduction of the Balcerowicz Plan (in January 1990), the unemployment rate was only 0.3%, and already in December 1990 it was 12.2%.
 In the next two years it rose to 16%, as a result of the continued process of liquidation of state-owned enterprises.
 In 2003, the unemployment rate reached as high as 20%.
 The drop in unemployment did not occur until after Poland's accession to the EU, when a large group of young, mostly well-educated Poles left for EU countries for work.
 The privatizations were carried out haphazardly and in a non-transparent way; according to Jacek Tittenburn, "Plants sold were undervalued, well-functioning factories were destroyed, factories competing with Western manufacturers were got rid of."
 The collapse of state-owned industries and deindustrialization made Poland's greenhouse gas emissions to fall by 28% between 1988 and 1994.

 In total, 1,675 industrial plants in Poland were liquidated during the transformation, which amounted to 33% of the total country assets.
 Polish economist Andrzej Karpiński estimated that about 25% of these liquidations were directly planned by the government, while the remaining 75% were a result of land speculation and hostile takeovers.
 Karpiński estimated that in case of a strictly controlled and limited privatization process, unemployment would have been 50% lower, and national income 33% higher.
 Privatization was most aggressive between 1990 and 1994, and yielded underwhelming results in terms of profit.
-For example, a cost of privatization of 314 Polish enterprises was about USD 710 million.
+For example, a cost of privatization of 314 Polish enterprises was about US$710 million.
 Privatization programs involved high foreign consultancy costs, and were paid for through privatization as well as loans and grants from the World Bank and the International Monetary Fund.
 Because the Balcerowicz Plan involved austerity, the proceeds from privatization were not invested or allocated into development programs, but were kept in the state budget.
 Despite the proceeds from privatisation, Poland's foreign debt has increased during the transformation period.
 Hanna Brauers and Pao-Yu Oe wrote: "Less than 3% of all expenditures on restructuring programmes went to job creation in other sectors.
 As local authorities, which were meant to create new job opportunities, had little experience with this task and received no support, success in that respect was very limited."